JohnCrickett/ClojurePlay/README.md

 # ClojurePlay
 Playing with Clojure

-To run a simple script (without lein): java -cp clojure-1.8.0.jar clojure.main script.clj
+To run a simple script (without lein):

+`java -cp clojure-1.8.0.jar clojure.main script.clj`

+To create a lein app:

+`lein new app hellolein`

+then to run it:

+`lein run`